19hours/sg-statutes/Acts/Business Trusts Act.md

 “listing rules” has the same meaning as in section 2(1) of the Securities and Futures Act (Cap.
 289);

-“officer” has the same meaning as in section 4(1) of the Companies Act (Cap.
-50);
+“officer” has the same meaning as in section 4(1) of the Companies Act;

 “Official Receiver” means the Official Assignee appointed under the Bankruptcy Act (Cap.
 20) and includes the deputy of any such Official Assignee and any person appointed as Assistant Official Assignee;

 “profit or loss”, in relation to a registered business trust, means the profit or loss resulting from operations of that registered business trust;

-“public accountant” means a person who is registered or deemed to be registered under the Accountants Act 2004 (Act 4 of 2004) as a public accountant;
+“public accountant” means a person who is registered or deemed to be registered under the Accountants Act (Cap.
+2) as a public accountant;

 “registered business trust” means a business trust that is registered by the Authority under section 4(1);

-“related corporation” has the same meaning as in section 4(1) of the Companies Act;
+“related corporation” has the same meaning as in section 4(1) of the Companies Act (Cap.
+50);

 “replacement trustee-manager” means a company that has consented in writing to its election by the unitholders of a registered business trust to replace the resigning trustee-manager or temporary trustee-manager, as the case may be, of the registered business trust;